 Want to see all of my blogs and journalism?

 Pure knowledge is not enough to change the way we feel and act.
-Often, knowledge can remain sterile and without consequences.
+Often, rational insights can remain sterile and without consequences.
 We may know very well what we should do in order to live better lives.
 But we often fail to take the first steps, or to make positive behaviour changes sustainable.
-In order truly to transform the way we view ourselves and others, we need to learn how to translate insight into action.
+In order truly to transform the way we view ourselves and others, we need to learn how to translate insight into feeling and action.

 Would you like to find out more?
 Get in touch for a free 20-minute exploration chat.